 Transitory orders are those that were started on a previous day, left open, and carried over to the next day.
 To check for transitory orders, visit the Business Report in your Back Office.

-Carried over Unpaid orders from the current reporting day that will be moved over to the next day.
-This lowers the current day's takings.
+- Carried over: Unpaid orders from the previous reporting day that were moved over to the current day.
+This lowers the current day's takings since this revenue was already accounted for on the day of service.

-Carried forward Unpaid orders from the previous reporting day that were moved over and paid on the current reporting day.
-This adds to the current day's takings.
+- Carried forward: Unpaid orders from the current reporting day that will be moved to the next business day.
+This adds to the current day's takings to account for the future order revenue on the day of service.

 Lost orders are transactions that were initiated at the POS but didn't successfully sync with the Back Office and now cannot be closed.
 If you suspect you have missing orders,